fengpings/COMP90042_NLP_notes/COMP90042 Natural Langua Processing.md

 	- Whose responsibility is it when things go bad?
 - Why Is Ethics Hard?
 	- Often no objective truth, unlike sciences
-	- A new philosophy student may ask whether fundamental ethical theories such as utilitarianism is right
+	- A new philosophy student may ask whether fundamental ethical theories such as utilitarianism(实用主义，功利主义) is right
-	- But unlikely a new physics student would question the laws of thermodynamics
+	- But unlikely a new physics student would question the laws of thermodynamics(热力学)
 	- In examining a problem, we need to think from different perspectives to justify our reasons
 - Learning Outcomes
 	- Think more about the application you build